ITSUREN/DSA/NOTES/Circular_Linked_List.md

     }
     ```
     3. #### Deletion at a Position (INTUITIVE)
-    - Delete anywhere in the List
+    - Delete anywhere in the List.
-    - Will Resolve in cases of Beginning and Ending detetion inferred throgh Posix
+    - Will Resolve in cases of Beginning and Ending deletion inferred through Posix.
     ```c
     void Delete_Posix() {
         if(isEmpty()) {